dhpup/workflows-events-demo/readme.md

 Add `--enable-helm` for kustomize.

 Apply [`app-of-apps.yaml`](./app-of-apps.yaml)
-- Will need to adjust destination to your own cluster.
+- Will need to adjust destination to your own cluster in [apps/patch-argo-application.yaml](./apps/patch-argo-application.yaml)
 - Assumes connected cluster arch (e.g., Akuity)

 Connect to workflows and minio: